 CEO & Founder

-In DC, Marc put his research skills to work at the Democratic Leadership Council’s think tank (the Progressive Policy Institute), supporting the expansion of national service programs like AmeriCorps, and later at the Partnership for Public Service, recruiting a new generation of young people to help transform the way the federal government works.
+In DC, Marc put his research skills to work at the Democratic Leadership Council’s think tank, the Progressive Policy Institute, supporting the expansion of national service programs, such as AmeriCorps, and later at the Partnership for Public Service, recruiting a new generation of young people to help transform the way the federal government works.

 He made the jump to state-level education advocacy when he joined ConnCAN in its startup year in 2005.
 As ConnCAN’s Chief Operating Officer, Marc led the communications, development, research and government relations teams.
 As the big cheese at 50CAN, Marc works in partnership with the national leadership team to support our local leaders and leads 50CAN’s national development, external relations and organizational strategy work.